writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

    Please click this link to confirm your attendance:

-   ☐ {confirmation_link}
+   ○ {confirmation_link}

    Please **reply to this email as soon as possible** if you need to let us know either of the following

-   ☐ If you have a strong preference for presenting on Monday or Tuesday, or in the morning or afternoon due to timezones or other restrictions.
+   ○ If you have a strong preference for presenting on Monday or Tuesday, or in the morning or afternoon due to timezones or other restrictions.
-   ☐ If you already purchased a ticket so we can issue you a refund.
+   ○ If you already purchased a ticket so we can issue you a refund.

    Okay, with all that out of the way, it's time for the fun part: preparing your talk!
 To make sure everybody's on the same page, here are a few important things to keep in mind:

    * Remember that one of the biggest strengths of the Write the Docs community is that we come from a huge variety of professional and personal backgrounds.
 When you're writing your talk (just like when you're writing documentation), think about the diverse needs and interests of your audience, avoid (or define) any jargon-y language, and make sure you clearly express what people are going to learn from your talk.
    * Remember this is a community conference.
 If you're representing your employer it's okay to mention that, but please don't treat your talk as a marketing opportunity.
    * If you would be interested in having another member of the Write the Docs community mentor you through the talk preparation process, please tell us!
 We'll do our best to connect you with someone to bounce ideas off, to review drafts, and to help you refine your talk before the conference.
    * Make sure you plan your talk to fit in the allotted time.
-Also, note that we will not be pausing for questions after your presentation.
-Instead, we encourage attendees to chat with our speakers during the breaks, or in our unconference space.
    * Please review our Code of Conduct (http://writethedocs.org/code-of-conduct/) and make sure your talk content adheres to it.
 As a rule of thumb, if you're on the fence about whether something in your talk could be considered inappropriate or offensive, leave it out.
 If you have a question about the code, feel free to email us and ask!

    If you're concerned about travel details or expenses (or microphones or video cameras), let us know.
 We have a budget for speaker expenses, but it can't cover all our speakers.
 As we confirm your details, we'll publish your abstract, headshot, and information on the conference site.
 We'll also be emailing attendees so they can share in our excitement about the talks we'll be presenting this year!